New iPhones, Watch, AirPods? Everything Apple Is Expected To Reveal Next Week

 This Wednesday, September 12, you can finally decide whether it's worth simply replacing the battery on your existing iPhone or upgrading to a new model entirely.
-At 12 p.m., Tim Cook will take the stage, alongside other top Apple execs, to reveal the latest lineup of iPhones, a new Apple Watch, and maybe (just maybe), new AirPods.
+At 12 pm (6pm UK time), Tim Cook will take the stage, alongside other top Apple execs, to reveal the latest lineup of iPhones, a new Apple Watch, and maybe (just maybe), new AirPods.

 Below, a full breakdown of everything the company is expected to announce.
 Although, given Apple's reputation for keeping things under wraps, there could always be some surprises.